Your bag

 Take a Cooking Class

-If you're a foodie, don't miss the opportunity to take away a some lessons from your klotok cook.
+If you're a foodie, don't miss the opportunity to take away some lessons from your klotok cook.
 A few of the boat tours offer cooking classes which will introduce you to the native ingredients of Borneo and how they are used by locals in their dishes.
 This is also a great way to support the women in the Pangkalan Bun community who have only recently joined the tourism industry as cooks and guides.

 Take a Cooking Class